 The Shire is also a well known trout fishing mecca, boasting some 1,500 km of trout streams which are a home to Rainbow and Brown trout.

 The township of Walcha is 1,067 metres above sea level, with the highest point in the district being at "The Flags" (42 kilometres south of Walcha) which is 1,493 metres above sea level.
 The Shire covers an area of 640,028 hectares (2,475 square miles).

 The Walcha district today is a significant primary producing area.
 It is one of the largest stock carrying areas in New South Wales.
-The Shire has long been known as a producer of high quality native hardwoods and its importance as a softwood producing area is increasing.
 It is renowned as one of the best fine wool growing areas in the world.

 Walcha is one of the largest stock carrying areas in Australia with sheep and cattle populations of 804,419 and 157,501 respectively (31st March 1999 statistical information).
 The gross value of agricultural products produced in the Shire during that period was $40.687 million.